pauljt/BleBrowser/notes.md

 2. Not clear how attempting to select / use multiple devices is going to work.
 3. Handling of devices with the same UUIDs (internal / external) is non-existent.
 4. events not propagated
+5. UUIDs are uppercase in apple land, lower case on the web, sigh.